Daniel-KM/Omeka-S-module-UniversalViewer/README.md

 Installation
 ------------

+See general end user documentation for [installing a module].

+The module [Common] must be installed first.

 The module uses an external library [UniversalViewer], so use the release zip to install it, or use and init the source.